ADEKOYA

 THERMAL EXPANSION

-Introduction Temperature is the degree of hotness or coldness of a body.
+Temperature is the degree of hotness or coldness of a body.
 Both Celsius scale (0C) and Kelvin scale (thermodynamic scale) are used to measure temperature.
 The Kelvin scale is also known as the absolute scale temperature and is measured from absolute zero (0 K).
 Expansion of solids When solids are heated they expand.
+The expansion

 THERMAL EXPANSION Read More »